 If you thought that the Elders were long in the tooth, the Watchers have them beat, as they are the hands-down

 oldest species in the universe.
 Appearing in Guardians of the Galaxy Vol. 2, this alien race simply observes and compiles information about all beings in the galaxy.
 You know, no big deal.
-The Sovereign live on the planet of Sovereign, where the all-gold genetically engineered aliens had captured Nebula in GOTG2.
+21 The Sovereign The Sovereign live on the planet of Sovereign, where the all-gold genetically engineered aliens had captured Nebula in GOTG2.
 Because the Sovereign fancy themselves pristine and perfect beings, they enlist the Guardians to partake in a messy battle.
+22 Abilisk

 That battle is against a giant